 If you’re a graphic designer with little to no experience, there are several things you can do to make up for it on your resume:

-- Highlight your education: If you have a degree or certification in graphic design, make sure to include it on your resume.
-This will show that you have the foundational knowledge needed to succeed in the field.
+- Highlight your education: If you have a degree or certification in graphic design, include it on your resume.
+This will show you have the foundational knowledge needed to succeed in the field.

 - Include relevant coursework: If you don’t have much work experience, consider describing relevant classes you’ve taken.
 Demonstrate to potential employers you have the skills required for the job.

 - Volunteer or freelance: Consider volunteering or freelancing to gain experience in the field.
-This will give you the opportunity to work on real-world projects and build your portfolio.
+This will allow you to work on real-world projects and build your portfolio.

 4. List any education and certifications relevant to graphic design

 Whether in graphic design or a related fine arts field, four-year degrees are often a requirement for graphic design positions.
-Even if you haven’t graduated yet, start off with your highest degree in your education section.
-You can provide the expected graduation date so hiring managers know when you’ll be finished with school.
+Even if you haven’t graduated, start with your highest degree in your education section.
+You can provide the expected graduation date so hiring managers know when you’ll finish school.

 If you’ve earned any design-related certifications, include those as well.
-Anything to set you apart from other candidates will help your chances of landing an interview.
+Anything that sets you apart from other candidates will help your chances of an interview.
 Whether you’re an Adobe expert or you’ve had industry-specific training, list it here.

 Education